Codes and Frequencies

 Comparability — Laos [top]

-A village or district is classified as rural or urban if it meets at least three of the following five criteria enumerated during census taking.
-(1) Whether a village is a district or provincial capital, (2) If more than 70% of total households in the village or district use electricity (3) If more than 70% of total households in the village or district use piped water, (4) If the village or district has a permanent marketplace (5) And if the village or district has an access road which can be used by a sedan car during both the wet and dry seasons.
+In all Laos samples, a village or district is classified as rural or urban if it meets at least three of the following five criteria enumerated during census taking.
+(1) Whether a village is a district or provincial capital, (2) If more than 70% of total households in the village or district use electricity (3) If more than 70% of total households in the village or district use piped water, (4) If the village or district has a permanent marketplace (5) And if the village or district has a permanent access road which can be used by a sedan car during both the wet and dry seasons.

 Comparability — Lesotho [top]